Selflender logo

 A far less politically popular way Presidents can affect the debt is by waging war.
 Wars accounted for most budget deficits and increases in the national debt prior to 1930.
 Tywin Lannister in Game of Thrones famously said, “Wars swallow gold like a pit in the earth.”
 For the United States, the War in Afghanistan has been going on for 18+ years and accounts for some very significant increases in the national debt.

-In terms of dollar amount, the two most recent wars, the war in Afghanistan cost $882 billion, and the war in Iraq and Syria cost $799 billion.
+In terms of dollar amount, the two most recent wars, the war in Afghanistan equalled an estimated cost of $882 billion as of April 2024 through 2023, and the war in Iraq and Syria cost $799 billion in 2023, as of April 2024.
 If you include interest, both wars account for about $2 trillion being added to the national debt.
 [12] Estimated Cost to Each U.S. Taxpayer of the Wars in Afghanistan, Iraq and Syria https://comptroller.defense.gov/Portals/45/documents/Section1090Reports/Estimated_Cost_to_Each_US_Taxpayer_of_Each_Wars_in_Afghanistan_Iraq_and_Syria_and_Ukraine_dated_June_2024.pdf

 Recessions